 We have been running this tour since 2009.
 During those years we squeezed most of the highlights of Vilnius old town, Užupis (a district of artists) and stories from local peoples’ lives into approximately 2 – 2,5 hours walk.
 It will give you a great introduction to the city, the local guides will tell you stories that you won’t find in guide books and later you can come back to the visited places and explore them yourself.

-Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) from Vilnius town hall (Didzioji 31).
+Vilnius free walking tour starts every day at 10 AM & 12 PM (midday) and the alternative tour starts at 3 PM from Vilnius town hall (Didzioji 31).
 Look there for us with a yellow sign.
+If you are interested to learn more about Lithuania and Vilnius, check out other tours we organise.
+Our professional guides will give you the best expereince in the city!

 Vilnius old town is full of beautiful courtyards so don’t make a mistake making circles around 3 main streets!
 There was a time when you could cross almost the whole area of the current old town only walking from one backyard to another.
 Try to find these places during your stay in Vilnius: